Problem Solving with Little Learners (preschool, pre-k, and kindergarten)

 Problem solving is challenging for young students (and many adults too)!
 To support my little friends, I teach them problem solving strategies that they can use when they encounter a problem.
 We want our students to become independent thinkers who can solve problems, control their emotions, express empathy, and help others.

 I introduce the problem solving techniques a few at a time during a class meeting.
-I introduce three techniques each week.
-Each year I pick nine to twelve techniques to use based on what my students need that year.
-I explain the technique in concrete terms to the students so they will understand what the technique is, what it can look and sound like.
+Each week, I introduce three new problem solving techniques.
+We then end up with nine to twelve techniques total based on what my students need that year.
+I explain the technique to the students in concrete terms so they will understand what the technique is and what it can look/sound like.

-Children’s Books!
-These are some of my FAVORITE children’s books to teach all about problem solving.
-As we read the book we talk about how the character is or isn’t solving the problem, how it makes the and others feel, any natural consequences that could occur, and which one of our problem solving strategies the character could use to solve the problem.
+These are some of my FAVORITE children’s books to teach all about problem-solving.
+As we read the book, we talk about how the character is or isn’t solving the problem, how it makes the character and others feel, any natural consequences that could occur, and which one of our problem-solving strategies the character could use to solve the problem.